SNAP Benefits in Michigan: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app for tracking your EBT balance in real-time.
+Benny is a free app that helps you track your SNAP and EBT Cash balance in real-time.
 You can also get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.

 Get 1-3% cash back on groceries and track your EBT Balance